kkura-r/cd12355-microservices-aws-kubernetes-project-starter/README.md

 5. Run seed files

-    You can check the database access by running seed files.
+    You can check the database access by running seed files to initialize database entries.

     Install requirements with

     ```sh